 In addition to exploring the texts and topics detailed above, as you progress through the module you will develop skills of close reading and analysis as well as the ability to think logically and express yourself clearly.
 You will also increase your proficiency in IT.
 These are skills highly valued by employers in all sectors.

-This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111), or The arts past and present (AA100) (now discontinued) and Voices, texts and material culture (A105).
+This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111) and Cultures (A112) or their predecessors (AA100 and A105).
 These OU level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.

 If you have not studied at university level before, you are strongly advised to study at OU level 1 before progressing to OU level 2 study.